ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/dependency-injection/index.md

 }
 ```

 Easy right?
-Now I can easily draw my triangles with this code :D But there is something really awful here :P The thing is there is something called Seperation of Concerns.
-It is a design principle which says that every section of your code should handle seperate concerns and if something is not it's job to handle then it should not care about that.
-In our example we are doing exactly the opposite.
+Now I can easily draw triangles with this code 😄 But there is something really awful here :P The thing is there is something called <mark>Seperation of Concerns</mark>.
+It is a design principle which says that <mark>every section of your code should handle seperate concerns and if something is not it's job to handle then it should not care about that</mark>.
+In our example, we are doing exactly the opposite.
 It is not the job of Triangle class to initialize the Point objects.
 It's only job is to take 3 Points and draw a Triangle.

 But wait? why should I care about that?
 It's works anyways right?
 Well yes, for now.
 But as the application grows it becomes really difficult to manage such code.
-The practice we are following right now is called strong coupling.
+This is called `Strong coupling`.
 Which is consided a really bad practice.
-It means we are tying together our Triangle class with our Point class such that our Traingle class is responsible for creating the objects for the Point class.
+It means we are tying together our Triangle class with our Point class such that our `Traingle` class is responsible for creating the objects for the `Point` class.
 Which is not it's concern.

 ## What else can I do?

 What about the other option we talked about earlier?
-Make another class and there initialize all the objects we need in the Triangle class.
-Now I no longer need the initializations in the class itself therefore I will need either a constructor to initialize the values for the Points or setter methods.
+Make another class and there initialize all the objects we need in the `Triangle` class.
+Now I no longer need the initializations in the class itself therefore I will need either a `constructor` or a `setter` to initialize the values for the `Points`.

 ```java
 class Triangle {